Is Neutrogena Cruelty-Free And Vegan?

 Checking to see if some of your go-to products are vegan and cruelty-free?
 Read on to find out if Neutrogena is vegan, and whether or no they continue to test on animals.

 Neutrogena is an American brand selling a range of makeup, skincare and haircare products.
 It was founded in 1930, then called Natone, by Emmanuel Stolaroff.
-It has since grown to become a major corporation in the beauty and skincare world, with it also being owned by the Johnson & Johnson company.
+It has since grown to become a major brand in the beauty and skincare world, with it also being owned by the Johnson & Johnson company.

 Is Neutrogena cruelty-free?